 - Inability to exclude carcinoma.

 - Risk of recurrent symptoms after an attack of acute diverticulitis is about one in three.
 Recurrent attacks are less likely to respond to medical treatment and they have a high mortality rate.
-Although often recommended, recent evidence indicates that prophylactic resection has little impact in preventing subsequent complications, as most patients who need urgent surgery have no history of diverticular disease.
+Recent evidence indicates that prophylactic resection is unlikely to be effective in the majority of cases.

 Management of further complications

-- Small pericolic abscesses can generally be treated conservatively with continued antibiotics and bowel rest.
+- Pericolic abscesses <3 cm can generally be treated conservatively with continued antibiotics and bowel rest.

 - CT-guided percutaneous drainage of abdominal abscesses is now used in preference to surgery when feasible.